nuuuwan/news_lk3_data/README.md

 *2024-06-26 14:29:00* · [`adaderanalk`](https://www.adaderana.lk/news/100112/sri-lanka-reaches-final-debt-restructuring-agreement-with-creditors) · `en`

-Sri Lanka has reached a final restructuring agreement for USD 5.8 billion of debt with its bilateral lenders’ Official Creditor Committee in Paris, France a short while ago.
+Sri Lanka has reached a final restructuring agreement for USD 5.8 billion of debt with its bilateral lenders’ Official Creditor Committee in Paris, France on Wednesday.

 This agreement grants significant debt relief, allowing Sri Lanka to allocate funds to essential public services and secure concessional financing for its development needs, the President’s Media Division (PMD) said.

-◼️
+“We are pleased to announce that the final agreement has been reached on debt restructuring between Sri Lanka and the Official Creditor Committee on the sidelines of the Paris Forum 2024 in Paris, France,” Sri Lanka’s State Minister of Finance Shehan Semasinghe confirmed.

+“Today, we are also in the process of signing bilateral debt treatment agreements between Sri Lanka and Export-Import Bank of China,” he said in a post on ‘X’ (formerly Twitter).

+...

 [Data](articles/40d459de.json)